SarvarKh/ofn-wiki/Releasing.md

 ```
 /remind #translations “A new release will be prepared soon, it's a good time to review transifex ;-)” in two weeks
 ```

-## Testing the release

-Releases require some testing to ensure critical paths of the application keep working.
-Talk to one of the testers available to coordinate this.
-Once the release's draft is finished and she is aware, stage `master` to a server with PayPal and Stripe integrations set up.
-These need to be tested.

-Keep in mind that any merges done to `master` while the release is in draft won't get tested unless we stage again.
-We don't have a specific release branch; we just have `master` and tag release version in it.

 ## Who has the release power :zap: :muscle: